MorrisCastro04/holbertonschool-higher_level_programming/SQL_introduction/README.md

 task 9: create a second table with records

 task 10: script that lists all records of the table second_table of the database ordered by score

+task 11: script that lists all records with a score >= 10 in the table second_table ordered by score